Please click the link below to access our School performance:

 Other assessment strategies used at Welford:

-- Marking and feedback (see our assessment policy)
+- Marking and feedback (See our Feedback policy)

 - Peer to peer assessment